» Health and Disability » » Neurological Disorders

 "Think of comatose patients in the ICU for example," he continues.
 "Some of them may be having seizures or epileptic form like activity, but there's no way to know at the moment.
 Our method may allow health professionals to gain a much clearer picture of patients' brain function."

 The research team continues to evaluate and refine this method of seizure detection.
-More patient data from several different centres is being reviewed, and further publications on the subject are planned.
+More patient data from several different centers is being reviewed, and further publications on the subject are planned.
 So far, according to Agarwal, results are promising.